pepicrft/ppineraes-old/src/routes/posts/2015/10/27/functional-is-about-functions.svelte.md

 - **Retain cycles:** I talked about classes as scopes for functions that have a state.
 When we define functions that use the object state we’re indirectly retaining that scope which means, if that function is in memory, the object that contains the function will be as well.
 In the example above the GCD asynchronous closure is retaining self to generate authenticated request.
 Until this closure gets executed ApiEntity is going to be retained by two entities.
 If for any reason the closure was retained in memory, you’ll be retaining side objects.

 > This is a common mistake for Objective-C, and most of them even don’t know what’s going on when they’re using reference objects inside blocks.
-Fortunately Swift solved it pretty well with types and retain level specification when closures are defined: { [weak self] _ in }
+Fortunately Swift solved it pretty well with types and retain level specification when closures are defined.

 I’ve seem the problems above manifesting when the user logouts and you want to reset the state of your static/singleton API client.
 Things start to behave quite randomly.